 Ultrasonic Mixing of Cement Paste For Concrete

-The ultrasonic mixing of cement paste offers great benefits for precast molding, drycast and concrete plants.
-This includes: Shorter initial and final set time, lower dosage of superplasticizer, faster and more complete hydration as well as higher compressive strength.
+The ultrasonic mixing of cement paste offers great benefits for precast molding, drycast, and concrete plants.
+These benefits include shorter initial and final set times, lower dosage of superplasticizer, faster and more complete hydration, as well as higher compressive strength.

-Traditional concrete mixing technologies, such as “on-road-mixing” or rotary mixers provide insufficient mixing action to disperse agglomerates of cement particles and other cementious materials, such as fly ash or silica.
+Traditional concrete mixing technologies, such as “on-road-mixing” or rotary mixers, provide insufficient mixing action to disperse agglomerates of cement particles and other cementitious materials, such as fly ash or silica.
 While the outer particles of such agglomerates are exposed to water, the inner particle surfaces remain dry.
 This results in slow and incomplete hydration.

 Benefits of Ultrasonic Mixing Technology for Concrete

-During the hydration – the reaction of cement with water – C‑S‑H‑phases grow needle-like structures.
-The pictures below show the microstructure in cement paste after 5hrs of hydration.
-In the ultrasonicated cement paste, the C‑S‑H‑phases are almost 500nm long, while in the unsonicated paste, C‑S‑H‑phases are around 100nm, only.
+During the hydration—the reaction of cement with water—C‑S‑H‑phases grow needle-like structures.
+The pictures below show the microstructure in cement paste after 5 hours of hydration.
+In the ultrasonicated cement paste, the C‑S‑H‑phases are almost 500nm long, while in the unsonicated paste, C‑S‑H‑phases are around 100nm.

 with ultrasonic processing